anavaino/TeXtheWorld/README.md

 apply to the TeXtheWorld Javascript since it *seems* to come unlicensed.
 The intent is not to restrict this but rather to protect it from being taken over by someone intending to commercialize it with no recourse.
 A recent [Bourbaki](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) study ranked TeX extensions as one of the most commericially profitable browser extensions in the history of the World Wide Web[\*](https://en.wikipedia.org/wiki/Poe's_law).
-One can never be to cautious.
+One can never be too cautious.